Accepting the Death of Cookies to Get Ahead

 There are five stages of grief.
-As far as cookies go, we’ve found most agencies, brands, and media companies are still in the denial phase.
+As far as the death of cookies goes, we’ve found most agencies, brands, and media companies are still in the denial phase.
 And traditionally, they’ve still have four more stages to go through.
 With a little help from FullThrottle, we can get you all the way to acceptance in one step.

 Brands that transition from denial all the way to acceptance are the ones adapting quickly and looking at new ways to connect and build relationships with their customers, which eventually leads to more sales and loyal customers.
 The best advice for agencies and brands right now is to hurry and accept the death of cookies to get ahead of their competition.

 We advise using your website as the starting point.
 You have visitors browsing your services or products and know they have at least some interest in what you’re selling.
 Why not market to them while they’re in their peak researching phase in the buyers' journey?
 But on average, only 3% of your website visitors share their information.
-FullThrottle, powered by proprietary, patent pending, cookieless technology, can identify those anonymous visitors.
+FullThrottle can identify your programmatic audience into first-party data households.
 We offer 40-70% more conversion of website visitors to leads.
-It’s the future-proof technology you need to leap over the stages in the grieving process.
+Our future-proof, proprietary patented technology helps you leap over the stages in the grieving process.